hamstergem/hamster/README.md

 Hamster collections are **immutable**.
 Whenever you modify a Hamster collection, the original is preserved and a modified copy is returned.
 This makes them inherently thread-safe and shareable.
 At the same time, they remain CPU and memory-efficient by sharing between copies.

+While Hamster collections are immutable, you can still mutate objects stored in them.
+We recommend that  you don't do this, unless you are sure you know what you are doing.
+Hamster collections are thread-safe and can be freely shared between threads, but you are responsible for making sure that the objects stored in them are used in a thread-safe manner.

 Hamster collections are almost always closed under a given operation.
 That is, whereas Ruby's collection methods always return arrays, Hamster collections